 How to avoid it: If there is a chance you will be apart on Valentine’s Day, try to plan ahead.
 Talk to your spouse about realistic ways to communicate or celebrate the holiday.
 Maybe, you go on a date a few weeks ahead of time.
 Maybe, you send them a care package or they send you a card.
 And remember, there’s always next year.
 Try not to make a big deal about missing one holiday when you will have the rest of your lives to celebrate other times.

 2. Problem: Getting jealous of other couples.
 This is so hard to fight during deployment or long-distance separation.
 Sometimes, seeing other people happy around you just reminds you how lonely you are and how much you miss your service member.
 In some cases, military spouses are angered just from seeing pictures of flowers and gifts on other people’s Facebook pages.

 How to avoid it: First, acknowledge the feelings when you are upset or jealous of someone.
 Trying to hide it or ignore it will only make it worse.
 Second, try to be happy for others by reminding yourself that you have a relationship just as wonderful as theirs.
-Focus on the time you will have with your loved one once they return.
+Learn about your Love Language so you and your service member can still fulfill each other’s needs when apart.
 Also, it helps to get out of the funk by teaming up with friends or other military spouses who are alone.
 Instead of staying in binge-watching Netflix and eating ice cream, make some plans with your girlfriends to have a night out or go somewhere new.
 Having something to look forward to can move you past your own loneliness or jealousy.

 “Team up with friends or other military spouses so you won’t celebrate a holiday alone.” ~The Seasoned Spouse